KEGANCP/Credit_Risk_Analysis/README.md

 ----

 ### Project Overview
-Utilizing a credit card credt dataset from LendingClub, I have used Python to build machine learning models to find methods to best pradict credit risks.
+Utilizing a credit card credt dataset from LendingClub, I have used Python to build machine learning models to find methods to best predict credit risks.

 #### Methods Utilized:
   - Oversampling via **RandomOverSampler** and **SMOTE**